neoneper/Reminstance/README.md

 ### How to Install Samples?:
 - 1: In unity tools bar go to: `Game Creator -> Install -> Reminstance -> Examples -> Install`
-*"After installing the sample pack from the Game Creator installer, a known bug causes the installed icon to not appear in the menu.
-Even though the example is installed."*

 - 2: After install, the example can be found in `Asstes\Plugins\Game Creator\Installs\Reminstance\Reminstace.Examples@0.0...`

 # How to use?: